Silvenga/silvenga.com/src/posts/archive/pen-lighter.md

+---
-Title: Silvenga's Penlighter
+title: Silvenga's Penlighter
-Published: 14 Mar 14
+date: 2014-03-14
-Description: I present a solution to disappearing mice, a PenLighter!
+description: I present a solution to disappearing mice, a PenLighter!
 ---

 ![A standard drawing tablet.](/content/images/2014/Mar/tablet_use_bamboo.jpg)